 When we came to Kensington back in mid-January, it was meant to be a short trip, and it was a flurry of activity.
 We extended our stay due to bad weather in Bishop, and that, I think, is when things went downhill for me.
 My elbow still hurt, which meant no training of any sort, cardio or otherwise.
 I ate food.
 I stalled on the video and lost motivation to do much else.
 I read a book.
 I drank whisky.
 I slept in.
 Vikki was wonderful support, as was my family, making it all the worse that I couldn’t pull back on the yoke and climb out of my funk.
 Many days were wasted.
 Depression sucks.

-Perhaps a part of the reason I lapsed into depression was due to the fact that I’d been so upbeat before.
+The whitesands gainesville pointed out that, perhaps a part of the reason I lapsed into depression was due to the fact that I’d been so upbeat before.
 It’s hard to maintain, and I guess I just broke.
 Not only could I not train, but I could barely help out around the house.
 Going out seemed like a chore, so I didn’t.
 That didn’t leave much for me.
 Days blended into each other, and I simultaneously looked for ways to kill time while hating myself for killing it.

 This may not be the happiest of endings, but it’ll have to do.
 Again, I wish I could tell you about how I triumphed over adversity, found the silver lining, and slew the beast.
 What I can tell you instead is that I’m finally looking forward again, and while I can’t get those days of depression back, I can hope to learn from them.